dkirkby/E4S/i2c.md

 ## Exercise

 Using the same circuit, combine the IMU and OLED programs to display the magnitudes of the acceleration, rotation and magnetic field on the OLED display once per second.

+## Exercise

+Use the joystick to move a circle around the display in X and Y.